 Supporting Team:

 TBA: Arctic Web GIS project investigators

+Lead Institution: University of Alaska Anchorage (UAA)

-Project Champion: Hank Blaney, HQ USCG CG-255
+Project Champion: Hank Blaney, CAPT, USCG (Ret) HQ USCG CG-255

-Lead Institutions: University of Alaska Anchorage (UAA)

 Project Description:

-Abstract:
+Abstract.

-This project seeks to extend the Arctic Vessel Monitoring Geofencing/Alert Awareness project, initially funded in ADAC Program Year 5, by providing enhanced command and control features that improve on the original goals of monitoring and alert awareness developed for the unclassified Marine Exchange PACTRACS system.
-As CG OneView 3.0, the US Coast Guard’s designated common operating picture, now displays both terrestrial and satellite AIS data, there is a need for a geofencing/alert awareness application that supports Coast Guard planning and command and control decision making tasks which easily integrates into CG OneView.
+This project seeks to extend the Arctic Vessel Monitoring Geofencing/Alert Awareness project, initially funded in ADAC Program Year 5, by providing enhanced command and control features that improve on the original goals of monitoring and alert awareness developed for the unclassified Marine Exchange PACTRACS system (which is a commercial mariner application).
+As CG OneView 3.0, is USCG’s determined common operating picture, which now displays both terrestrial and satellite AIS data, there is a need for a geofencing/alert awareness application that supports Coast Guard planning and command and control decision making tasks which easily integrates into CG OneView.

 In addition, new geofencing capabilities could be implemented with the research outcomes developed in the Arctic Domain Awareness Center’s project Arctic all-Hazards GIS Platform.
-The Geofencing/Alert Awareness project in year 6 focused on the development of requirements and application design.
-Year 7 will result in a geofence implementation that can be integrated into the current (as of the end of year 7) CG One View version, which will allow users to ability to create, display, share, and manage static and dynamic geofences.
+The Geofencing/Alert Awareness project oriented to USCG CG OneView in ADAC Program Year 6 focused on the development of requirements and application design.

+Program Year 7 will result in a geofence prototype that can be integrated into the current (as of the end of Program Year 7) CG One View version/edition, which will allow users to ability to create, display, share, and manage static and dynamic geofences.
 In addition, planners and operators will receive alerts via the CG One View display.
 Operators will have the ability to define and display geofences and receive notifications via the CG One View console, either visually or textually.

 The objectives of this project are to use the CG OneView application architecture and leverage the previous year’s Marine Exchange implementation to explore the human computer interface (HCI) features that facilitate efficient geofence creation, re-use, modification, deletion, and alert notification, which can be especially challenging in an information overloaded environment.
-Although this project will focus on Arctic maritime operations, the results should enhance geofencing capabilities in CG OneView and the Coast Guard in general.
+Although this project will focus on Arctic maritime operations, the results should enhance geofencing capabilities in CG OneView and USCG mission command and control in general.

-Objective/Purpose:

-The objective of this project is to extend both CG OneView and the initial ADAC geofence/alert notification project to include better geofence management and improved alert notification.
+Objective/Purpose.

+The objective of this project is to develop a geofence prototype that meets the needs of operators and planner’s using CG One View, and can be relatively easy to integrate into the Coast Guard’s command and control application, CG OneView.
+The prototype will be functional and capable software innovation for integration into CG OneView either by USCG directly, or if/as desired, by the established contract CG OneView vendors to USCG.

-Over time, the number of geofences created for planning and operational requirements will grow.
-Coast Guard users will need a mechanism to find existing geofences, perhaps modify some of the geofence attributes, and reuse or create altered copies.
+USCG watch-standers across Coast Guard command centers, (using CG OneView) are the principal users of geofences.
+These watch-standers will over time, create a number of geofences in support of various planning and operational needs.
+Accordingly, these USCG users will need a mechanism to find existing geofences, perhaps modify some of the geofence attributes, and reuse or create altered copies.
 In addition, they will likely need to cull no longer needed geofences.
+Further details:

 Some geofences will be created that need to follow the shoreline.
 Users should be able to create a geofence that can be defined some specific number of meters/kilometers from the shoreline.
 ArcGIS is known to have tools that can identify the coastline which may be used to identify geofence boundaries.
 This will give the Coast Guard more accurate information when vessels cross geofences.